Entanglement features in scattering mediated by heavy particles: The entanglement structure from heavy particle in scattering

 where the propagator of heavy particle has a sharp peak at the on-shell condition $(p_1+p_2)^2=M^2$ when $\Gamma\ll M$, as its absolute square has the form of the Cauchy distribution $\mathcal{P}_{\Gamma,M}(p^2)$:

 where the formula for the $1\to 2$ decay rate $\Gamma$ is applied, and the CM momentum is $\bar{p}_{CM}(M;m_1,m_2)$ defined in (\ref{eq:CMframe_pCM}).

 In the following subsections, we will utilize the Cauchy distribution appearing in (\ref{eq:propagator_Cauchy}) to derive the on-shell approximation of entanglement entropy.
 In Section~\ref{sec:on-shell_Cauchy}, we use the complex analysis to derive approximations for one-dimensional integrals and entropies involving the Cauchy distribution in the small $\Gamma$ limit.
 In Section~\ref{sec:n-particle-recursion}, we apply the phase-space recursive relation to decompose $n$-body integrals, in which we derive the decomposition of phase-space integrals and exact form of reduced density matrix of general $j$ decay particles.
-Section~\ref{sec:structure_decay_onshell} includes the key results: we derive a general entanglement structure between decay products and other final particles, highlighting that the heavy-field propagator contributes to the entanglement entropy in the form of probabilistic mixture of quantum states, as shown in (\ref{eq:SEE_1j_mixture}).
-Based on this fact, we derive an approximation describing the amount of entropy attributed to the on-shell heavy particle, provided that the decay rate is small compared to its mass, as shown in (\ref{eq:SEE_1j_on-shell}).
+Section~\ref{sec:structure_decay_onshell} includes the key results: we derive a general entanglement structure between decay products and other final particles, highlighting that the heavy-field propagator contributes to the entanglement entropy in the form of probabilistic mixture of quantum states, as shown in (\ref{eq:SEE_1j_mixture}).\footnote{In this case, the reduced density matrix of decay products is a mixture of quantum states: $\rho_R=\int dq^2 \, P(q^2)\sigma(q^2)$, a linear combination over different $q^2$.} Based on this fact, we derive an approximation describing the amount of entropy attributed to the on-shell heavy particle, provided that the decay rate is small compared to its mass, as shown in (\ref{eq:SEE_1j_on-shell}).
 In Section~\ref{sec:jn-1}, we demonstrate a concrete case that the decay products entangling with only one particle, where subtle dependence on spacetime volume is discussed.
 We also comment that the entanglement features based on the reduced density matrix of decay products can in principle be probed by suitably marginalizing the phase-space distribution of final particles.